-Understanding Florida's Simplified Probate Process
+Florida's Simplified Probate Process—A Summary Administration

 Florida Probate Rules for Small Estates

-Which Estates Can Take Advantage of Florida Summary Administration?
+Which Estates Qualify for Summary Administration?

 How Long Does Florida Summary Administration Take?

 This can take as little as a week for very small estates, but it will more likely take up to a month or two.
 This is still significantly less time than a Florida formal administration.

 Should You Take Advantage of Florida Summary Administration?

-A lawyer can help you determine the best course of action if you're dealing with an estate that's a bit complex.
+A lawyer can help you determine the best course of action if you're dealing with an estate that's a bit more complex.